Chaosmose/PdSSync/README.md

 ## HashMap  ##

-For PdSSync a **hashMap** is a dictionary with for a given folder a list of all its files and folder relative path as a key and a CRC32 of the file as a value.
+For PdSSync a **hashMap** is a dictionary with for a given folder a list of all its files and folder relative path as a key and a CRC32 of the file as a value or the inverse.

 The master maintains one hashMap per root folder, the hash map is crypted.